 Second and third place go to realtor.com and rightmove.co.uk, respectively.
-Realtor.com has a bounce rate of 50.24 percent and an estimating activity duration of 5 minutes, as well as an average page view per visit of 5.66.
+Realtor.com has a bounce rate of 50.24 per cent and an estimated activity duration of 5 minutes, as well as an average page view per visit of 5.66.
 Rightmove.co.uk, on the other hand, has an average visit time of 8 minutes, an average number of pages per visit of 19.61, and a bounce rate of 28%.

-Redfin.com is a 4th-place ranking Real Estate website.
+Redfin.com is a 4th-place-ranking Real Estate website.
 On average, more than half of visitors leave a website after just one page is viewed.
-On average, an additional 5.30 pages are viewed every visit on a website.
+On average, an additional 5.30 pages are viewed every visit to a website.

 Next month, we’ll have a new rating and traffic analysis of the most popular Real Estate websites!